psarando/shire-reckoning/Middle-earth-simulation.md

     > in so far as the Hobbits took any account of the change of Age, they maintained that it began with 2 Yule 1422,
     > and not in the previous March.

+##### What I Consider Canon in these Simulations

-So based on these details, I would consider the following details as canon in this project's simulations:
+So based on those details provided by Tolkien in *The Lord of the Rings* Appendices, I would consider the following details as canon in this project's simulations:

 * None of the corresponding Gregorian dates.
 * As far as I know, the years and dates of events in the [`Dates of Interest`](#dates-of-interest) list are canon,